Can You Paint Vinyl?

 Seek Professional Help

-If you typically DIY most of your home projects or painting this may not be the route you want to go but, when it comes to painting vinyl a professional can make a big difference.
+Do you typically DIY most of your home projects or painting?
+Then this may not be the route you want to go.
+When it comes to painting vinyl, a professional can make a big difference.
 If you don’t have a ton of experience with vinyl you may end up with a bigger mess than you started with.
 By recruiting a paint professional with experience painting vinyl they can walk you through the entire process and some may even warranty their work!

 So, Should You Paint Vinyl?

 This is the big question, right?
-Well the truth is, vinyl was designed so you wouldn’t have to paint it but that homeowners still typically deal with fading colors.
+The truth is, vinyl was designed so that it doesn’t need painting, but homeowners still typically deal with fading colors.
 Luckily, vinyl paint has come a long way and you absolutely have some options when it comes to updating your vinyl.
 So, if you’re happy with your colors your vinyl probably has no need to be painted regularly.
-However, if you are experiencing faded or just plain unattractive colors talk to your paint professional about their vinyl process and what your options are.
+Are you are experiencing faded or just plain unattractive colors?
+Then it’s talk to your professional painting contractor about their vinyl process and what your options are.